 The Investment Angle

 The Overlook isn't a cash-flow rental play at current prices.
-At $481K median and today's interest rates, gross rental yields on single-family homes in this range in Loveland run roughly 4.5–5.5% — which means you're cash-flow negative or flat on a conventional investment purchase.
-The case for buying here as an investor rests entirely on appreciation and equity buildup, and a 0.4% price change over 90 days isn't the kind of appreciation story that makes an investor's spreadsheet sing.
+Gross rental yields on single-family homes in this range in Loveland make it difficult to generate positive cash flow on a conventional investment purchase.
+The case for buying here as an investor rests on appreciation and equity buildup — and stability rather than sprint appreciation isn't the story that makes an investor's spreadsheet sing.

 Where the investment logic gets more interesting is for owner-occupants who plan to hold 7–10 years, especially on view lots on the upper streets.
 Those properties have a scarcity value — you can't recreate the view corridor, and Loveland's long-term trajectory as a Northern Colorado hub continues to strengthen.
 An owner who buys smart today, adds an income-producing basement ADU, and holds through one more appreciation cycle is in a reasonable position.
 Pure buy-and-rent investors would be better served looking at Loveland's eastern neighborhoods closer to I-25 where price points and rental demand align better.